Froxlor/Documentation/general/migration-guide/true-migrate.md

 </script>
 # Migration Guide

-## Migrate Froxlor to a new server
+## Migrate froxlor to a new server

 ### Requirements
-We assume your new server is set up and running to a point at which we could install Froxlor.
+We assume your new server is set up and running to a point at which we could install froxlor.
 It is not necessary that you use the same packages, or the same versions even, than you did on the old server.

 ::: warning
 This guide is for advanced users only.
 Only use it if you know what you are doing, if you are able and willing to debug scripts and to read log files.
 It would also help if you have a vague understanding of shell scripting and SQL.